They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 Unfortunately, unless it’s been on the market for a while, there’s no way to know in advance which new ASOTV products are ready to leave the warehouse, and which ones will leave you waiting impatiently for weeks or months to come.
 But you might want to avoid those that indicate you’ll have to wait 1-1.5 months before arrival.

 Finally, the box has arrived at your door and you can’t wait to tear into it.
-But after opening the package faster than a kid on Christmas morning and putting it to the test, you quickly find that something’s amiss.
+But after opening the package, you quickly find that something’s amiss.
 Maybe it looks different than in the commercial, it doesn’t work as well as advertised, or it just feels flimsy; whatever it is, something doesn’t add up.

 A close second, however, is poor customer service.
 Given everything we discussed a few sections ago though, it’s not difficult to understand why this might be.
 After all, with so much focus on sales, the service aspect is bound to suffer at some point.